Developer guide

 require_phone_number

-If true, users are required to verify their phone number using an OTP code sent to them.
+Requires users to verify their number via an OTP code.

 false